SwayKh/dotfiles/README.md

 The wallpapers can be found in my [Wallpapers](https://github.com/Swaykh/wallpapers) repo.
 Most of these are taken from github repos and [Unixporn](https://reddit.com/r/unixporn)

-The scripts I use for setting wallpapers and the Powermenu for rofi are in the [scripts repo](https://github.com/swaykh/scripts)
+The scripts I use for setting wallpapers and the Session Menu for rofi are in the [scripts repo](https://github.com/swaykh/scripts)

 ## Installation